mspielberg/factorio-beltlayer/README.md

 > Isn't this a little bit cheaty?

 Yes, it absolutely is!
-The straight-line and length limitations of standard underground belts are part of Factorio's design challenge, and overuse of this mod may result in an unintended shortage of spaghetti in your factory.
+The straight-line and length limitations of standard underground belts are part of Factorio's design challenge.
+Overuse of this mod may result in an unintended shortage of spaghetti in your factory.

 On the other hand, you still have to move items on the surface to split, balance, and route items into and out of assembling machines, so the potentional for abuse is somewhat limited.
 Using this mod also introduces a new layer of complexity, where keeping track of where items are routed is no longer obvious just from looking at the surface.
 If you're not careful, you can make your own factory layout very confusing to navigate.